anvilproject/galaxy-acceptance-tests/README.md

-# AnVIL Acceptance Tests
+# Galaxy Acceptance Tests
-Playwright acceptance tests on the AnVIL production server.
+Playwright tests to confirm Galaxy is functioning as expected after deployment.

-The `tests` directory contains a number of Playwright test scripts will eventually (likely) be combined into a single, end-to-end, test that:
+The `tests` directory contains a number of Playwright test scripts that will eventually (likely) be combined into a single, end-to-end, test that:

 1. Launches a new Galaxy instance on the [Terra production server](https://app.terra.bio).
 1. Performs several simple tests to confirm Galaxy is operational: